JamesBrill/Markov-Chain-Text-Generator/README.md

 # Markov Chain Text Generator

 Takes text from a file and generates some random (but readable) text from it using a Markov chain.
 Bigger input text is recommended for more interesting results.
+Comes with an example input file that combines The Hobbit with Fifty Shades of Grey.

 ### Options